microbit-foundation/dev-docs/hardware/index.md

 The compass must be calibrated before use, and the calibration process is automatically initiated by the runtime software.
 This device is connected to the application processor via the I2C bus.

 The micro:bit has a footprint for two different motion sensors: one made by ST (the LSM303AGR) and one by NXP (FXOS8700CQ).
 The micro:bit DAL supports both of these sensors, detecting them at runtime.
+Only one sensor will ever be placed.

 | item          | details
 | ---           | ---